SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Introduction

 In this work, we are interested in the point treatment setting where the counterfactual is estimated after an intervention is administered once to a target unit at some time instance.
 We recast the problem of counterfactual prediction as a sequence-to-sequence (Seq2Seq) mapping problem where the pre-intervention spatiotemporal context of every unit is mapped into the post-intervention sequence of the target.
-From a modeling standpoint, we introduce a novel Transformer-based model \cite{vaswani} that uses self-attention to learn complex patterns.
+From a modeling standpoint, we introduce a novel Transformer-based model \cite{vaswani} that uses self-attention to learn complex dynamics.
+At its core, a Transformer is a generalized differentiable computer that is expressive in the forward pass, easily optimizable via back-propagation, and highly parallel computationally.
+Thus it can be used as an efficient universal compute engine wrapped around by modality-specific encoder and decoder heads to model diverse modalities simultaneously.
+Prior counterfactual estimation methods hinge on the provision of simple vector covariates but are unamenable to complex inputs like images and audio, whereas Transformers have shown remarkable modeling properties in these areas.
+Thus this choice of model opens up the avenue to do counterfactual estimation on all kinds of medical data.
+In Section \ref{sec:fa}, demonstrate our framework on ubiquitously occurring discrete classes, a simple abstraction that no prior works have tackled.
 Due to the spatial component of the problem, we modify the decoder attention map to enable bidirectional attention spatially while still maintaining temporal causality.
 Furthermore, we inject spatial and temporal embeddings to help the model learn the input token order and add an additional target embedding to separate the target and donor units.
 From a computational perspective, while SC estimates rely on a relatively small number of donors, Transformer models traditionally require large amounts of data to be trained from scratch.
 To mitigate this problem, we formulate a novel self-supervision-based pre-training task for the Transformer model.
 The Transformer-based estimator captures rich nonlinear function classes, accounts for irregular observations, and is easy to train using backpropagation.
 It is, therefore, a practical non-parametric approach for modeling complex real-life data compared to linear SC estimators whose assumption of time-invariant correlation across units fails for weakly coupled dynamical systems.
 Our experiments show that the model outperforms prior state-of-the-art estimators on synthetic datasets for different donor pool sizes and remains robust to noise.
 Running ablation studies on the pre-training step reveals that it is critical to learning a good estimator.
 We study the effectiveness of an anti-tobacco law passed in California and probe the attention layer of the Transformer model to generate a rich description of spatiotemporal donor weights.
 We also focus on the individual level and model the control counterfactual of patients in a randomized trial on drugs for childhood Asthma.
 Finally, we simulate synthetic counterfactuals under a Calcitriol supplement intervention for a Friedreich's ataxia (FA) patient.